seytech-devops/cohort23_1/Projects/README.md

     - Networking Team
 - This is a remote job, will that work?
 - This is a hybrid postion, will that work?
+- Can you walk me through how is your day to day look like?

 # Ask questions to interviewer
 - About the company